 If the application is exhibited

-If the application is exhibited, Lands Planning will inform you of your advertising requirements and arrange:
+If the application is exhibited, DAS will inform you of your advertising requirements and arrange:

 - online notices

 - arrange to collect and place the yellow signs as directed.